-- A. Academic Integrity the moral code or ethical policy of academia.
+- A. Academic Integrity The moral code or ethical policy of academia.
 This includes values such as avoidance of cheating or plagiarism and maintenance of academic standards.
-Students are expected to submit original work and give credit to other peoples' ideas.
+Students are expected to submit original work and give credit to other people's ideas.
 Maintaining academic integrity involves: creating and expressing your own ideas in course work; acknowledging all sources of information; completing assignments independently or acknowledging collaboration; accurately reporting results when conducting your own research or with respect to labs; and honesty during exams. - B. Advisor Any person (other than an individual who may be called to provide witness testimony) who attends a discipline hearing to provide support or guidance to the student participant.
-The advisor is not allowed to participate in questioning or present information. - C. Campus All land, buildings, facilities and property in the possession of or owned, used or controlled by the College or the LCCC Foundation. - D. Code of Conduct Describes and documents the behaviors that are inconsistent with the values of Laramie County Community College; it outlines procedures to respond to such behaviors; and it suggests possible sanctions and interventions that are intended to educate and safeguard members of the College community.
-The Code of Conduct may be found in the LCCC Student Handbook on the College website. - E. College Laramie County Community College - F. College Official Any person employed by the College. - G. Complainant The student filing a complaint.
+The advisor is not allowed to participate in questioning or present information. - C. Business Day Any day the College's administrative offices are open - D. Campus All land, buildings, facilities and property in the possession of or owned, used or controlled by the College or the LCCC Foundation. - E. Code of Conduct Describes and documents the behaviors that are inconsistent with the values of Laramie County Community College; it outlines procedures to respond to such behaviors; and it suggests possible sanctions and interventions that are intended to educate and safeguard members of the College community.
+The Code of Conduct may be found in the LCCC Student Handbook on the College website. - F. College Laramie County Community College - G. College Official Any person employed by the College - H. Complainant The student filing a complaint